(Updated on January 8th, 2020)

 All in all, I am excited about the service and hope that they will fix the problems they are facing.
 With this effort from their side and with some effort from our side as the customers (we have to find our place in the traffic without annoying others), this has the potential of changing how we commute within the city (at least for short distances).
 It will be fun to follow their progress.
 I hope they will stick around.
 I am not sure I can handle another DriveNow (a car pool enterprise that closed their business in Stockholm in October 2018).

 In November 2018, Voi got competition from Lime, a service backed by Uber.
 Lime’s scooters are more heavy duty than Voi’s original model and thus more stable.
-In March 2019 two more actors appeared – TIER and Glyde, while May, July and August offered one new service provider each – MOOW, Circ and Bird, respectively.
+In March 2019 two more actors appeared – TIER and Glyde, while May, July, August and September offered one new service provider each – MOOW, Circ, Bird and Vosh, respectively.
+Then come November with Wind and Wheels.
 However, in my opinion the most exciting challenger to Voi is blinkee.city, who started their service in Stockholm in May 2019.
 What sets them apart from the rest of the pack is that instead of kick bikes, their vehicle of choice is an electric moped.
 I tried it on several occasions and it is much more stable and fun to ride than the scooters.
 At 3.9 SEK per minute with no start fee I again find it on the expensive side, but it offers better value for money than the scooter services.
 Unfortunately, in August 2019 the amount of vehicles on offer was still very low and they shrunk their zone of operation.
 They even paused the service for the season as early as September 22nd.
 They claim they will be back next spring, but these are not encouraging signs…

 There is one more actor worth keeping an eye on, namely aimo.
 As mentioned earlier in the text, the company is not a stranger to the streets of Stockholm as they provide electric cars, but since August 2019 they also offer scooters.
 What distinguishes them from their competitors is a lower price (2 SEK per minute with no start fee) and the possibility to reserve a scooter for 15 minutes for free.
 No more disappointment when a scooter you were eyeing is taken by somebody else in front of your nose!
 Unfortunately, they use the same flimsy scooter model as the original one from Voi.

-Some months ago I read that there are 10 to 15 different enterprises ready to offer their shared electric vehicles of different types to the people of Stockholm.
+Some months ago I read that there were 10 to 15 different enterprises ready to offer their shared electric vehicles of different types to the people of Stockholm.
 Exciting times!
 Time will tell how many can stick around in the long run.
-Currently we have seven operational companies (Voi, Lime, TIER, MOOW, Circ, Bird, aimo), one that is on pause (blinkee.city) and one that closed down (Glyde).
+Currently we have ten operational companies (Voi, Lime, TIER, MOOW, Circ, Bird, aimo, Vosh, Wind and Wheels), one that is on pause (blinkee.city) and one that closed down (Glyde).